boscacci/robertboscacci.com/content/blog/2025/2025-09-25_rainier-backpacking.md

 ## Safety & Communication

-We’ve shared our itinerary with family and have a plan in place:
+We share our itinerary with family and have a plan in place:
-- If we’re not back by Sunday night, a family member will alert the rangers at Longmire
+- If we’re not back by Sunday night, a family member alerts the rangers at Longmire
 - Permits are secured and our route is approved by the ranger station
-- We’re bringing a bear canister and following food storage guidelines
+- We bring a bear canister and follow food storage guidelines
 - Emergency contacts are set

 ## Looking Forward

 We’re excited to get out of the city, challenge ourselves to the small climb (with pack weight), and enjoy some quiet nights in the backcountry.
-And, of course, we’re looking forward to that post-hike burger and seeing our cats again.
+And, of course, we look forward to that post-hike burger and seeing our cats again.